GNOME/gjs/doc/Home.md

 ## GNOME API Documentation

-There is now official [GNOME API Documentation][gjs-docs] for GJS, including everything from GLib and Gtk to Soup and WebKit2.
+There is official [GNOME API Documentation][gjs-docs] for GJS, including everything from GLib and Gtk to Soup and WebKit2.

 The [Mapping](Mapping.md) page has an overview of GNOME API usage in GJS such as subclassing, constants and flags, functions with multiple return values, and more.